Consensys/doc.gnark/docs/Tutorials/eddsa.md

     cs.AssertIsEqual(lhs.Y, rhs.Y)
 ```

-!!!info
+!!! info

     Currently, `AssertIsEqual` doesn't work on arbitrary structure.
-    Therefore to enforce equality between the left-hand side (lhs) and the right-hand side (rhs), you must use `AssertIsEqual` on the X and Y part of the lhs and the rhs individually.
+    Therefore to enforce equality between the left-hand side (lhs) and the right-hand side (rhs),
+    you must use `AssertIsEqual` on the X and Y part of the `lhs` and the `rhs` individually.

 ## Test the circuit

-You successfully implemented EdDSA in a zkSNARK, now it's time to test it!
+You successfully implemented EdDSA in a zkSNARK, next you need to test it.

-You need a structure implementing a `Define` function as described in [the circuit structure page](../HowTo/write/circuit_structure.md).
+You need a structure implementing a `Define` function as described in
-The structure should contain the witnesses as `frontend.Variable` that are needed for an EdDSA signature verification.
+[the circuit structure page](../HowTo/write/circuit_structure.md).
+The structure should contain the
+witnesses as `frontend.Variable` that are needed for an EdDSA signature verification.
 You need a public key, a signature $(R,S)$, and a message:

 ```go